Hadestown (album): Reception

 Upon release, Hadestown was universally acclaimed by critics.
 Drowned in Sound awarded the album a 10/10, stating that "Mitchell traverses such a sweeping range of emotions, genres and styles over the course of Hadestown, it’s frankly remarkable that the whole thing works at all.
 That it works so brilliantly well, that in under an hour it creates a world you’ll want to return to time and time again, that it is a glittering model of the form – of collaboration itself – is nothing short of awe-inspiring."
 The Guardian and NME were similarly effusive in their praise, awarding the album 5/5 and 9/10 respectively.
 Stereo Subversion's Jonathan Sanders gave the album a perfect score and called it "a lasting example of where folk music can go when the right musicians take hold of history."
 The album also topped review aggregator website AnyDecentMusic?'s all time chart with an 8.9, the highest rating for any album until Frank Ocean's Channel Orange.

 "Why We Build the Wall" was later covered by English country folk musician Billy Bragg on his 2018 album Bridges Not Walls.

 In 2017 it was ranked number 63 in Paste's "The 100 Best Indie Folk Albums".

 Stage musical

 Mitchell continued working on an expanded theatrical version of Hadestown, and in May 2016 the show debuted at New York Theatre Workshop, having been developed with and directed by Rachel Chavkin.
 In November 2017, the show received its Canadian premiere at Citadel Theatre in Edmonton, Alberta, and in April 2018 it was announced that Hadestown would open later the same year at London's Royal National Theatre before transferring to the Walter Kerr Theatre on Broadway, where it went on to win the Tony Award for Best Musical and Tony Award for Best Original Score in 2019, among six other Tony Awards.

+On November 21, 2023, it was announced that Ani DiFranco, who sang Persephone on the album, would reprise the role on Broadway in 2024, replacing singer Betty Who.